قَالَ الْمَلَأُ 370 الأعراف

 [182] This verse relates to the first central theme (da‘wā ūlā) of the Surah, and it also refers to the second group, as a contrast to the group mentioned in the very first verse.
 It is also the fourth warning (zajr rābi‘).

 Istidrāj is when a person commits sins and does not repent, yet Allah continues to give them worldly blessings.
 Sometimes, even extraordinary things appear from them—yet they still do not show gratitude to Allah Most High.
+A clear example of istidrāj is the case of Dajjāl (the Antichrist), whose apparent miracles are not a sign of righteousness but a test and deception due to his rebellion and disbelief.

+[183] This too is a form of istidrāj, where Allah gives respite and delays punishment, not bringing it upon the wrongdoers immediately.
 In this verse, there is a warning of worldly punishment, and a similar message appears in verse 178 of Surah Āl ʿImrān, where the disbelievers are not to think that the delay in punishment is good for them—it is in fact a means for increasing their burden of sin before a severe punishment descends.

 [184] This is the fifth warning (zajr khāmis) directed at those who deny the Prophethood.
 It implies that had they reflected upon the Qur'an or pondered over the character and qualities of this Prophet, it would have become clear to them that he is indeed a true Messenger and not insane, as they falsely claimed.